Overlord (2018 film): Production

-Development

-The initial story for the film was conceived by J. J. Abrams and screenwriter Billy Ray, with Ray penning the script.
-Paramount acquired the film in 2017, and Mark L. Smith was brought in to polish the script.
-On February 1, 2017, Bad Robot and Paramount Pictures announced that Julius Avery would direct the film.
-On January 18, 2018, the film was initially reported as being the fourth installment in the Cloverfield film series, though Abrams denied this at CinemaCon on April 25, 2018.

-Casting

-In April 2017, Jovan Adepo and Wyatt Russell were the first actors to be cast in the film.
-In May 2017, Mathilde Ollivier, John Magaro, Gianny Taufer, Pilou Asbæk, and Bokeem Woodbine were cast in supporting roles.
+Initially conceived a decade earlier, it was announced in February 2017 that Julius Avery would direct Overlord, from a screenplay co-written by Billy Ray and Mark L. Smith; J. J. Abrams would produce and Paramount Pictures would distribute.
+In March 2017, Jovan Adepo and Wyatt Russell joined the cast.
+In May 2017, Mathilde Ollivier, John Magaro, Gianny Taufer, Pilou Asbæk, and Bokeem Woodbine joined the cast.

 Filming

 Principal photography began in September 2017 and wrapped in January 2018.
-Visual effects for the film were provided by Industrial Light & Magic, Image Engine, Rodeo FX, Pixomondo, Mr X, Southbay and Nzviage.
+Visual effects for the film were provided by Industrial Light & Magic, Image Engine, Rodeo FX, Pixomondo, Mr. X, Southbay and Nzviage.
 Mark Bakowski, Julian Foddy, Dan Seddon, Stefano Trivelli and Pauline Duvall served as visual effects supervisors.

 Music

 The official motion picture soundtrack was released on digital only on November 9, 2018, by Paramount Music Corporation.
 The soundtrack was composed by Australian singer-songwriter and film composer Jed Kurzel, known for his previous work on the sci-fi film Alien: Covenant.
 This film is Kurzel's second collaboration with director Julius Avery, having previously worked together on Son of a Gun.
 Playing over the film's credits is the song "Bridging the Gap" by the rapper Nas, though this does not appear on the soundtrack.